Jason Baker, Ph.D.

 CAS 490T – Senior Seminar in Developmental & Behavioral Disorders

-Dr. Baker received his undergraduate degree from UCLA and worked for several years in the behavioral treatment of autism before obtaining his doctorate in psychology from Penn State (major: clinical, minor: developmental).
+Dr. Baker received his undergraduate degree from UCLA and his doctorate in psychology from Penn State (clinical major, developmental minor).
 He performed his clinical internship at the UCLA Semel Institute with a concentration on the assessment and treatment of children, adolescents, and families.
-His first postdoctoral position was at the University of South Florida Family Study Center, where he studied coparenting and family systems.
-Dr. Baker was then supported by two consecutive postdoctoral fellowships from the National Institute of Child Health and Human Development, centered at the University of Miami and the University of Wisconsin-Madison; each of these focused on the study of parenting in the context of child developmental risk or disability.
+He held postdoctoral positions at the University of South Florida Family Study Center, the University of Miami, and the University of Wisconsin-Madison.
+Dr. Baker is a Fellow of Division 33 (IDD/ASD) of the American Psychological Association and he will serve as Division President in 2021.
+Dr. Baker has served on the editorial board for the Journal of Family Psychology since 2011 and he has received federal research funding from the National Institute for Child Health & Human Development.
 Dr. Baker is a Co-Founder and Co-Director of the Cal State Fullerton Center for Autism.

-Students interested in working with Dr. Baker can visit:http://autismcenter.fullerton.edu/AppliedDevelopmentalCore/Student/assistantships.htm
+Students interested in working with Dr. Baker can visit: Applied Developmental Core Assistenships

-Families interested in participating in research can visit:http://autismcenter.fullerton.edu/AppliedDevelopmentalCore/Research/current.htm
+Families interested in participating in research can visit: Applied Developmental Core Current Research